hackgvl/hackgreenville-com/CONTRIBUTING.md

 ## How to Help

-1. Be part of the conversation and share your thoughts
+#### Be Part of the Conversation and Share Your Thoughts

 Our focused discussions take place within GitHub [Issues](https://github.com/codeforgreenville/hackgreenville-com/issues) and [Pull Requests](https://github.com/codeforgreenville/hackgreenville-com/pulls) (also known as PRs).

+You don't need to be a "coder" to contribute.
+Many issues have UI, UX, accessibility, SEO, content / copywriting, and all order of non-code related conversatations and improvements to be discussed.

-Before opening a new issue, please search through current issues to verify that you are not creating a duplicate issue.
+Before starting a new issue, please review and / or search the [current "open" issues](https://github.com/codeforgreenville/hackgreenville-com/issues/) to avoid duplicates.

-If you can't find what you were looking for then [open a new issue](https://github.com/codeforgreenville/hackgreenville-com/issues/new) to share your views or to report bugs.
+If you can't find what you were looking for then [open a new issue](https://github.com/codeforgreenville/hackgreenville-com/issues/new) to share your suggestions or bugs.

-You can connect with the development team by signing up for [Code For Greenville's Slack and visiting the #hackgreenville channel](https://codeforgreenville.org/)
+You can also ask questions and connect with the development team in a less structured format by signing up for [Code For Greenville's Slack and visiting the #hackgreenville channel](https://codeforgreenville.org/)

-2. Contribute to this open-source codebase
+#### Contribute Code

 If you feel ready to contribute code to this project, then follow the below steps.